sachinkiranti/wp-password-hash-generator/README.md

 This plugin simply generates the wordpress hash password and user password update sql query.

+The plugin is available in [wordpress.org](https://wordpress.org/plugins/domain-age-checker-tool/).
+You can check it out.

 ## Installation

 Download the zip file of the repository or clone the repository in your *wp-content/plugins*